Drafting EN IEC standards for citation in the OJEU

 However, the scope of the standard could be broader than the relationship between the standard and the requirements of the EU legislation.

-2.1.4 Normative references
+2.4 Normative references

 The CEN-CENELEC Internal Regulations – Part 3 include provisions on the use of normative references.
+Additional requirements must be followed when drafting harmonized standards (see Guidance on normative references in harmonized standards).

 The standards listed in Clause 2 are normatively referenced within the text of the standard.
 The normative references in Clause 2 of the EN IEC standard and in the body of the standard shall be dated, active and published.
 This is the role of the CENELEC Annex ZA, which links normative references to international publications to their corresponding European publications.
 Most often, the normative references are not dated in the IEC standard, therefore they must be dated through the Annex ZA.